 Scientific research has shown that we can actually influence the number of hormones that are produced and released into our bloodstream simply by altering and changing the position of our bodies!

 Therefore “faking it,” until you feel it is useful.
 If you feel depressed, upset, or even afraid, the first step to changing how you feel is to change the posture of your body.
 Even the simple act of smiling can be enough to turn your feelings around and help you to feel happier than you did just moments before.

 How Confidence Greases the Wheels of Success

 Of all the character traits that exceptional leaders share, one of the most important is confidence.
-Those who can overcome obstacles and achieve peak performance for themselves and their organisations are known for being confident and upbeat.
+Those who can overcome obstacles and achieve peak performance for themselves and their organizations are known for being confident and upbeat.
 It is what fuels their resolve and determination.

 Exceptional leaders can keep going and achieve their goals despite the odds stacked against them because they have such a high level of self-belief.
 They know that the only thing that can stop them from achieving their goals is their own self-doubt.

 “Don’t fake it till you make it.
 Fake it till you become.”

 While a great leader may seem to overflow with confidence, the truth is that few of us are born that way.
 Therefore I truly embrace the concept of “faking it,” until you “become” it – it works!
 If you want to succeed you must first believe that you can and will succeed!